| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 n+1

-elements, the equation solved (for x) is
+elements, the equation solved (for x

 c[1]*x^n + c[2]*x^(n-1) + ... + c[n]*x + c[n+1] = 0 |